civol/HDLRuby/README.md

  * `reader_input <list of names>`: declares the input ports on the reader side.
 The list must give the names of the inner signals of the channel that can be read using the reader procedure.
  * `reader_output <list of names>`: declares the output ports on the reader side.
 The list must give the names of the inner signals of the channel that can be written using the reader procedure.
+ * `reader_inout <list of names>`: declares the inout ports on the reader side.
+The list must give the names of the inner signals of the channel that can be written using the reader procedure.
- * `writer_input <list of names>`: declares the inputs on the writer side.
+ * `writer_input <list of names>`: declares the input ports on the writer side.
 The list must give the names of the inner signals of the channel that can be read using the writer procedure.
- * `writer_output <list of names>`: declares the outputs on the writer side.
+ * `writer_output <list of names>`: declares the output ports on the writer side.
 The list must give the names of the inner signals of the channel that can be written using the writer procedure.
+ * `writer_inout <list of names>`: declares the inout ports on the writer side.
+The list must give the names of the inner signals of the channel that can be written using the writer procedure.
- * `accesser_input <list of names>`: declares the inputs on the reader-writer side.
+ * `accesser_input <list of names>`: declares the input ports on both the reader and writer side.
 The list must give the names of the inner signals of the channel that can be read using the writer procedure.
- * `accesser_output <list of names>`: declares the outputs on the reader-writer side.
+ * `accesser_output <list of names>`: declares the output ports on both the reader and writer side.
+The list must give the names of the inner signals of the channel that can be written using the writer procedure.
+ * `accesser_inout <list of names>`: declares the inout ports on both the reader and writer side.
 The list must give the names of the inner signals of the channel that can be written using the writer procedure.
  * `command <name> <block>`: declares a new command for the channel.
  * `reader <block>`: defines the reader's access procedure.
    This procedure is invoked by method `read` of the channel (please refer to the previous example).